Omabekee/TNF-SequenceAnalysis/README.md

 # A Comprehensive Sequence Analysis of the Human TNF Gene
-This is a repository for the Comprehensive sequence analysis of the human tumor necrosis factor (TNF) gene, focusing on variant detection, functional annotation, gene study insights and key findings.
+This is a repository for the comprehensive sequence analysis of the human tumor necrosis factor (TNF) gene, focusing on variant detection, functional annotation, gene study insights and key findings.

 ## Objective: To analyze and interpret the human TNF gene sequence, which encodes a proinflammatory cytokine called TNF.